Arrive Osaka, Japan

 Osaka | The Adventure Begins

-After breakfast at the hotel, enjoy the morning at leisure or join a guided walking tour of the temples in the surrounding Higashiyama Shichijo district.
+After breakfast at your hotel, enjoy the morning at leisure or join a guided walking tour of the temples in the surrounding Higashiyama Shichijo district.
 After lunch, transfer from Kyoto to Osaka, where you board luxurious ‘Le Soleal,’ your floating home for the next 11 nights.
 Throughout your journey, enjoy access to experts both on board and ashore, as well as ongoing conversations with our Expedition Team.

 Takamatsu | Explore Your Way